jeblanchard/DNAm-clocks-fail-tests/README.md

 ### The repository for all code concerned with the paper, "Fail-tests of DNA methylation clocks, and development of a noise barometer for measuring epigenetic pressure during biological aging."

-To download all data used in analysis, run the script `download-all-data.sh` - held in the `scripts` folder.
-Since we used several GBs worth of data, downloading the required files will take a little bit of time.
+To make it easy to download and format all data used in analysis, we will soon add a script that will do this automatically.

 We make extensive use of the well-known tool, Jupyter Notebooks.
 More information can be found [here](https://jupyter.org/).